nitishxyz/stackforge/README.md

         ```bash
         bun dev:db migrate
         ```
-    *   **Note on Deployed Environments:** While you can manually apply migrations to deployed stages using the tunnel and scripts above, SST also supports running migration scripts automatically during deployment using `Job` or `Script` resources in your `infra` definitions.
-This template primarily focuses on local-first and script-driven remote migrations.

 Refer to `drizzle.config.ts` for Drizzle Kit settings and `package.json` for the full `db:*` and `dev:db:*` scripts.